 As he began to take those studies more seriously Andrew began to work as a Standardized Patient for the Clinical Skills Unit at the University of Toronto Medical School (CSAU).
 He soon graduated to becoming a Patient Trainer and was then asked to join the Cross-Cultural Communication workshop and the Inter-professional Communication Workshop with Dr. Cleo Boyd and Dr. Brian Hodges.
 These workshops were run by the University in order to develop and subsequently implement new Objectively Structured Clinical Evaluation cases for the International Medical Graduate Program with CSAU and the Canadian Medical Council Qualifying Exam Part 2.
 He found this experience invaluable when he accepted the post of Examinations Officer with The College of Massage Therapist of Ontario from March of 2001 until June of 2006.
 He oversaw the creation and content of the provincial licensing examination as well as training both the examiners and clients that evaluate all the massage therapy graduates from across the province.

 One of the tools that he discovered was missing from his own education was a more in-depth understanding of the effects of active exercise on the rehabilitation of common musculoskeletal injuries found in athletes.
 To correct this he pursued and obtained his Certified Personal Trainer from the National Strength and Conditioning Association (NSCA-CPT), one of the top certification bodies in North America.

-Andrew is currently the Vice chair of the Registered Massage Therapits of Ontario and works as an Expert Witness for the CMTO and various law enforcement agency's across Ontario.
+Andrew recently stepped down as the Vice chair of the Registered Massage Therapits' Association of Ontario.
+He also works as an Expert Witness for the CMTO and various law enforcement agency's across Ontario.

 Andrew invites you to please drop by the clinic and have a chat.
 He welcomes all questions and comments.